 Today is the day of history and the heart of Tehran.
 Start your morning at the Golestan Royal Palaces complex, once the seat of the Qajar dynasty’s government.

 Then a stony walking pedestrian guides you to the old Grand Bazaar and watches the flood of the population who are watching and buying the goods.
 You’re sure to get lost in the various labyrinth of Bazar, but that leads to pleasant surprises.
-The bazaar has lunch options, such as the famous Moslem Restaurant, or Shamshiry (sword) restaurant or others.
-After fat and delicious lunch walk over to 30 Tir Street (10 min walk) and visit a must-see museum, the National Museum of Iran where you can find the history of Iran briefly, the National Jewelry Treasury and the Glassware and Ceramics Museum are other options to visit nearby, but those who wish to get off the beaten track should explore the old neighborhoods around Naser Khosrow Street (where you’ll find the architecturally curious Saraye Roshan and Marvi Alley) and Lalezar Street (the one-time cultural hub of Tehran).
+The bazaar has lunch options, such as the famous Moslem Restaurant, Shamshiry (sword) restaurant, and others.
+After a fat and delicious lunch walk over to 30 Tir Street (10 min walk) and visit a must-see museum, the National Museum of Iran where you can find the history of Iran briefly, the National Jewelry Treasury, and the Glassware and Ceramics Museum are other options to visit nearby, but those who wish to get off the beaten track should explore the old neighborhoods around Naser Khosrow Street (where you’ll find the architecturally curious Saraye Roshan and Marvi Alley) and Lalezar Street (the one-time cultural hub of Tehran).

 Tehran is Iran’s cultural center, so there’s no better place than it.
-Artistic museums, carpet museums, art galleries, calligraphic museums, painting museums and more one are the places can spell on you.
-Visit the Tehran Contemporary of Art Museum to see the likes of Warhol, Pollock, Magritte, and Monet alongside renowned Iranian artists.
+Artistic museums, carpet museums, art galleries, calligraphic museums, painting museums, and more are the places that can spell on you.
+Visit the Tehran Contemporary Art Museum to see the likes of Warhol, Pollock, Magritte, and Monet alongside renowned Iranian artists.
 The Iranian Artists’ Forum is another excellent locale to discover the whos-who of Tehran’s contemporary art world.
 Check out the best galleries in the city to uncover local artists’ latest exhibitions and if you are visiting on a Friday when many of these galleries have exhibition openings, you’ll be in for a real treat.
 In the evening, try a local pop or classical concert or check out a play.

 Tehran is unique in its own natural position.
-The tall mountains, various ski slopes, different dams, green valleys, the natural protected area, parks, and the Botanical Garden all are the Tehran's special natural scenery that you can enjoy them.
+The tall mountains, various ski slopes, different dams, green valleys, the natural protected area, parks, and the Botanical Garden all are Tehran's special natural scenery that you can enjoy them.
 You can hike in Darband or Tochal mountain and talk with the people and drink the best Iranian tea at local restaurants.
 If you are visiting in the winter, there are also plenty of options to go skiing nearby like Tochal, Dizin, Shemshak, and Darbandsar.
-During the warmer months, take a day trip out to Tange Vashi, a gorge repleted with carved rock reliefs and Qajar-era ruins, or Khojir and Sorkheh Hesar National protected area Parks, which offer significant views of Mount Damavand and a wide array of flora and fauna.
+During the warmer months, take a day trip out to Tange Vashi, a gorge repleted with carved rock reliefs and Qajar-era ruins, or Khojir and Sorkheh Hesar National protected area Parks, which offer significant views of Mount Damavand, and a wide array of flora and fauna.